eduardtomasek/codex-dev-stack/README.md

 - `dev` is the interactive shell container for daily work
 - `agentmemory` is an optional pinned `iii` sidecar for memory workflows
+- `agentmemory-server` is an optional upstream Node.js service for AgentMemory REST/viewer workflows
 - host projects are mounted into `/workspaces`
 - the `dev` user's home directory is persisted in `/home/dev`